mstksg/inCode/copy/entries/trie.md

 to accidentally write an infinite loop, and explicit recursion is often called "the GOTO of functional programming".

-However, There's a trick we can use to "factor out" the recursion in our data type.
+However, there's a trick we can use to "factor out" the recursion in our data type.
 The trick is to replace the recursive occurrence of `Trie k v` (in the `Map` constructor) with a "placeholder" variable: